 - Louis C.K. briefly starred in Lucky Louie.
 More recently, he starred in Louie where he plays himself.

 - Martin, starring Martin Lawrence.

-- Joel Hodgson did standup prior to creating Mystery Science Theater 3000.
+- Joel Hodgson had a fairly successful career as a prop comic and magician before creating Mystery Science Theater 3000.

 - Hugh Dennis went on to feature in Outnumbered.

 - Please Like Me, starring (and written by) Josh Thomas.